vbmobile/mobile-id-wallet-documentation/docs/Features/MobileIdWalletSDK/SubjectManagement/Index.md

 The Mobile ID Wallet SDK provides functionality to manage the relationships between passengers, flights, documents, and boarding passes.
 Developers can retrieve the current status of a subject using its unique identifier, allowing apps to track verification progress or workflow state.
 The SDK also supports creating and verifying subjects by associating a boarding pass with a document, linking passengers to their flights securely within the wallet.

-All operations support Swift’s async/await concurrency model and offer completion handler alternatives for legacy callback-based workflows.
-Inputs and outputs are strongly typed, ensuring safe and predictable access to subject and association data, while the API follows a consistent Swift-native design for seamless integration into your app.

 ## Add Subject

 === "Android"